baggerspion/therealpadams.github.io/_posts/2017-02-11-nextcloud-docker.md

 The stuff *I* can do will really not take very long; I should get that wrapped up in the next couple of days.
-However, we will need to wait for Alpine Edge to stabilise before I could actual recommend anyone using my Dockerfile in production.
+However, we will need to wait for Alpine Edge to stabilise before I could actually recommend anyone using my Dockerfile in production.